cpq/bare-metal-programming-guide/README.md

 ...
 ```

-Now we can see that the .vectors section will be loaded at address 0x8000000,
+Now we can see that the .vectors section will reside at the very beginning of
-and .text section right after it, at 0x80001ac.
-Our code does not create any
+flash memory at address 0x8000000, then the .text section right after it, at
-variables, so there is no data section.
+0x80001ac.
+Our code does not create any variables, so there is no data section.

 ## Flash firmware